Rape

 Fortunately, a proven military attorney may be able to clear your name and help you avoid the serious penalties you could face if convicted at court-martial.
 For example, it may be possible to demonstrate that you have been mistakenly identified as the perpetrator, or perhaps the strategy will revolve around arguing that you have been targeted with false accusations on the part of someone with a motive to see you punished.

-Take the first step in your case now by contacting us at McCormack & McCormack for a confidential case evaluation to discuss the situation and to allow us to begin working on your defense.
+Take the first step in your case now by contacting us at McCormack & McCormack by calling (888) 490-0876 for a confidential case evaluation to discuss the situation and to allow our Virginia military rape defense lawyer to begin working on your defense.